lavanet/docs/docs/chains/axelar-chain/axelar-node.md

 ## Axelar ipRPC 🪙

 Want to reach more developers and get more rewards as a node runner?
 Axelar pays providers who're interested.
-It offers Incentivized Public RPC (ipRPC) endpoints to developers in its ecosystem.
+Axelar offers Incentivized Public RPC (ipRPC) endpoints to developers in its ecosystem.
 By signing up here, you can become one of our premier providers contributing to decentralized public goods.
 [Sign up now!](https://lavanet.typeform.com/to/qQ1x6WJs?utm_source=becoming-a-lava-provider-for-axelar&utm_medium=docs&utm_campaign=axelar-post-grant)

 ## Apply to our Provider Incubation Program 📋